lltyk/tapestry-wro4j/README.md

 would a js file:

     @Import(library="somefile.coffee",stylesheet="someotherfile.less")

-The transformers can also be associated with .js and .css files. if you link foo.css and a foo.less file exists, then the foo.less file is transformed and sent as foo.css to the browser.
-Unfortunately an actual empty foo.css is needed to satisfy Tapestry's asset-existance checking.
-You can enable this association in the AppModule like this:

-    public static void contributeStreamableResourceSource(MappedConfiguration<String, ResourceTransformer> configuration)
-    {
-        configuration.addInstace("css", LessCssTransformer.class);
-    }

 By default, Google Closure Compiler is used for JS minimization, and YUI is used for CSS.
 Other choices for JS include UglifyJSMinimizer and